 Project Team Organization.
 The Offeror shall present an organizational chart of staff who will be assigned to work on the contract.
-This shall include the Offeror's and STATE provided resources as defined to provide the STATE an understanding as to how the Offeror envisions utilizing its and STATE's resources.
-Descriptive information for personnel, indicating their titles, major areas of responsibility and location, with proposed estimates of the staff-hours to be provided by each individual.
+This shall include the Offeror's and STATE provided resources as defined to provide STATE an understanding as to how the Offeror envisions utilizing its and STATE's resources.
+Descriptive information for personnel, indicating their titles, major areas of responsibility and location during each phase of the contract, with proposed estimates of the staff-hours to be provided by each individual.

 Project Team Staffing.
-The Offeror shall include specific information regarding the role and function of its assigned staff.
-The Offeror shall also provide resume/vita for all staff who will be specifically assigned to the contract and provide a narrative description of their roles and expertise; particularly the staff with a track record of success in having worked with schools.
-If the Offeror's solution involves use of subcontractors in an amount greater than 10% of the project's budget, resumes of any subcontractors shall also be included.
+The Offeror shall include specific information regarding the role and function of its assigned staff, including but not limited to, conducting the survey, follow ups, and final reporting.
+The Offeror shall also provide resume/vita for all staff who will be specifically assigned to the contract and provide a narrative description of their roles and their experience.
+If the Offeror's solution involves use of subcontractors in an amount greater than 10% of the anticipated work, resumes of any subcontractors shall also be included.

-Resumes of key personnel shall highlight experiences on specific projects that may be relevant to this project.
-Resumes should contain information relating to each person's experience, education, and skills.
+The Proposal shall include a resume of each individual who appears on the organization chart.
+Resumes shall highlight experiences on specific projects that may be relevant to this project.
+Resumes should contain information relating to each person's experience, which includes, but is not limited to, data cleaning, statistical analysis, and report writing; education; and skills.
 This should include, but is not necessarily limited to, specific degrees, dates, names of employers, position titles, and educational institutions attended.